opensalt/opensalt-docs/docs/index.rst

 *7.4.2 Usage*

 Users may drag and drop and image into the fullStatement and Notes field when this functionality is enabled.
 Future plans would add it to Exemplar as well but that is not on the OpenSALT roadmap at this time.

+7.5 Clone Framework
+New in OpenSALT 2.3 is the ability to clone a framework directly.
+This is used in best practice when template frameworks are needed.
+The clone button shows up for editors with proper permissions

+_images/clonebutton.png

+7.6 Mirroring Frameworks
+New in OpenSALT is the ability to mirror public frameworks in external servers to OpenSALT using the Case API.
+Credentialed users can add, delete, and edit mirrored frameworks within the "Manage Mirrors" function.

+docs/static/mirror 1.png

+Credentialed users will see the list of mirrored servers, the frameworks mirrored within them, and their status.
+Options to add a new framework, as well as edit or delete an existing framework are also displayed.

+docs/static/mirror 2.png

+Editing an existing mirrored server: docs/static/mirror 3.png

+Viewing list of Frameworks within an external server: docs/static/mirror 4.png

+Adding a new server to be mirrored: docs/static/mirror 5.png

+Adding a single framework to be mirrored: docs/static/mirror 6.png